Financial Access Initiative

 In early years, FAI funded a series of RCTs that reshaped microfinance conversations, including early studies of microcredit impact, and innovative savings and credit products.
 This led to a series of influential projects, including:

 - The Economics of Microfinance, the standard text used in courses for microfinance executives around the world.

 - Portfolios of the Poor, a multi-country study of the daily and weekly financial lives of poor households.
 The resulting book reshaped the financial inclusion field, illuminating volatility as a central issue.

 - The US Financial Diaries, a year-long study of 235 households.
 The study became a book which provided new frameworks for conversations about poverty, inequality, and “good jobs” in the US and other wealthy countries.

-We continue to further research and dialogue through:
+Today, we advance research and dialogue through: